rohsyl/mqd/README.md

 Dump and restore database quickly with a single command.

+## Requirements

+- python >=3.9
+- mysql.exe
+- mysqldump.exe

 ## Config

-Set a `config` file with database credentials in your current directory
+Set a `.mqd.config` file with database credentials in your current directory

 ```ini
 [database]